-- Unmarried parents have the opportunity to sign a form called the Voluntary Acknowledgment of Paternity (AOP) prior to discharge from the hospital.
+- Unmarried parents can sign a form called the Voluntary Acknowledgment of Paternity (AOP) prior to discharge from the hospital.

-- This is a no cost, simple and convenient method used by most unmarried parents in Virginia to place the father’s name on the child’s birth certificate.
+- This is a no cost at the hospital.
+Unmarried parents are provided a simple and convenient method in Virginia to place the father’s name on the child’s birth certificate.

-- Parental permission is not needed for minors to voluntarily establish paternity in the Commonwealth of Virginia.
+- Minors do not need parental permission to voluntarily establish paternity in the Commonwealth of Virginia.